 Although Zira struggles to understand others, she is highly aware of her own feelings, including her sense of abandonment by everyone.
 And she overcame her spite when she returned Rolo's shoes.
-We see it touched a nerve when Riffa called her "selfish" earlier, and we will see later she is still processing it.
+She seems very hurt by Riffa calling her "selfish" earlier, because there is truth to it, and we will see later she is still processing it.

 The tone again is very dramatic.
 Riffa shows more complexity and empathy as she awkwardly tries to console Zira.
 When she sits with Zira, they are literally in the same boat.
-When Zira says Riffa doesn't love her, it poses an important question: What is love, especially for teens who don't show it to their families.
+When Zira says Riffa doesn't love her, it poses the question of what is love, especially for teens who don't show it to their families.